Do you or someone you love struggle with anxiety and/or depression?

 Before Jill's reply, I've got a few ideas you could also try:

 - Have you seen this post about my “All Natural Chill Pill“?
 I talk there about how eating processed foods with nasty vegetable oils, because they are high in omega-6 fatty acids, or even too many nuts which are good for you but also high in omega-6's, can throw off your omega-3/omega-6 balance which causes mood problems, so taking cod liver oil helps so much.
 So does eating more pastured meats and cooking in fats like pastured butter, lard, and beef tallow, because these also provide more of the crucial vitamins A, D, and K that many are so deficient in.

 - Here are 2 supplements I also take for mood, along with plenty of pastured fats mentioned above, because they all work together: Vitamin D3 (especially if you live in Michigan like we do and don't get enough sunshine for much of the year) and Vitamin K2 (read more about that here: Are you Taking Vitamin D or Calcium?
 What You MUST Do First — Scary: My doc didn’t even know).
-Use the code KOP at those links for 10% off on both of those.
+Use the code KOP at those links for a discount.

-- Lastly, note that this probiotic alone has helped many people overcome anxiety and depression, so that's a must.
+- Note that this probiotic alone has helped many people overcome anxiety and depression, so that's a must.

 Kelly sent me your email address and the message you'd sent her about your 11 year old son who is experiencing anxiety.
 All I can share is my own experience and observation with that type of thing, since, as you know, I'm not a doctor and can't give medical advice.